Franchise Attorney Ocala, Florida

 A Franchise Disclosure Document is a legal document that is presented to prospective buyers of franchises in the pre-sale disclosure process in the United States.
 These documents are complex and the drafting of an FDD requires skill and precision.
 We can assist you in the preparation of your unique FDD.

 An estimated one out of every three dollars spent in retail in the U.S. is being spent with franchised brands.
 The lure of franchising is undeniably powerful.
 Each year approximately 400-500 new franchise offerings occur.

 Should the concept be viable as a franchise, we can then inform you of the responsibilities and obligations associated with being a franchisor.
 Just like becoming a franchisee should be entered into with caution, committing to the development of a franchise requires caution as well.

 If the development of a franchise system is viable, we at Usher Law Firm, P.A. in Ocala, Florida, can prepare franchise disclosure documents and file state registrations where required.

-We assist startup franchisors with the the legal hurdles that must be cleared before selling units, such as drafting the Franchise Disclosure Document (FDD) and the Franchise Agreement (FA).
+We assist startup franchisors with the legal hurdles before selling units, including drafting the Franchise Disclosure Document (FDD) and the Franchise Agreement (FA).
 We also help with business entity structuring, franchise offering structuring, trademark and brand protection, preparing and filing legal documentation, and advising on disclosure compliance, among other things.